2022 Delhi liquor policy case: Background

-In February 2021, a Group of Ministers led by Deputy Chief Minister Manish Sisodia and Health Minister Satyendra Kumar Jain was organised to look into reforms to the Delhi excise policy, which constituted a committee of experts.
-The Deputy Chief Minister of Delhi Manish Sisodia, who also holds the Excise portfolio brought in the Delhi's Excise Policy (2021–22).
+In February 2021, a Group of Ministers led by Deputy Chief Minister Manish Sisodia and Health Minister Satyendra Kumar Jain was formed to look into reforms to the Delhi excise policy, which constituted a committee of experts.
+Sisodia, who also held the Excise portfolio brought in the Delhi's Excise Policy (2021–22).
 This bill aimed to privatise the sale of liquor in Delhi and cease government involvement in the sale of alcohol.
 The bill invited private enterprises to enter the field of liquor business, with an aim to boost up the excise department revenue by over a large percentage.
-The bill ended government ownership of liquor stores, which was replaced by the issuance of store operation licenses given to private companies.
+It allegedly tried to end government ownership of liquor stores, which was replaced by the issuance of store operation licenses given to private companies.
 It also proposed an increase in the annual license fee from Rs.
 8 lakh to 75 lakh.
 Areas of Delhi were categorized into 32 zones which further included 8–10 wards, each of which would have around 27 outlets.
 This meant every municipal ward had 2–3 liquor vendors operating in the area.

-The government also said that it would eliminate the liquor mafia, and enhance consumer experiences visiting new outlets.
-There were also guidelines issued for the appearance of the outlets.
+The government claimed that this would eliminate the liquor mafia, and enhance consumer experiences visiting new outlets.
 The private liquor shops were allowed to provide discounts on MRP to attract customers, and were also given provision to deliver liquor until 3 AM.
-This bill was further sent to the Lieutenant Governor's sign and approval, which was passed by the governor with certain conditions on unauthorized areas set.
+This bill was sent to the Lieutenant Governor's sign and approval, which was passed by the governor with certain conditions on unauthorized areas set.